In this series, I am examining two T4-T3 thyroid hormone ratios that have been circulating in thyroid medical literature for decades.

 Pilo et al didn’t write prescriptions.

-Yet this article’s average ratio of 14:1 has been used to attack a disfavored pharmaceutical (desiccated thyroid) for its higher T3 and lower T4 hormone content.
+Yet this article’s average ratio of 14:1 (T4:T3) has been used to attack a disfavored pharmaceutical (desiccated thyroid) for its higher T3 and lower T4 hormone content without pointing out how UNphysiological T4-monotherapy is at a ratio of 100:1.

-Yet the article’s average 20% secretion and 80% conversion rate has been used to validate endocrinology’s favorite thyroid pharmaceutical which contains no T3 at all.
+Yet the article’s average 20% secretion and 80% conversion rate has been used to validate endocrinology’s favorite thyroid pharmaceutical which contains no T3 at all, and their favored T4-only pharmaceutical is used in people who have a 0% secretion and ??% unpredictable conversion rate that varies widely from individual to individual.

 And, finally —